Staff Picks - Adult

 Reading Recommendations for adults from the staff of Oshkosh Public Library.

-March Staff Picks from Adult Services:
+April Staff Picks from Adult Services:

-Recommended by Lila.
+Recommended by Sarah.

 Check this title out on Libby as an e-book or e-audiobook.

-Recommended by Lila.
+Recommended by Sarah.

 Database Type